-All work relating to major flood damage of this type should ideally be done by trained professionals.
-This is to ensure that cleanup is done effectively and safely.
-However, it’s clear that in a disaster of this magnitude, there simply aren’t enough of us.
+Hurricane damage cleanup of this magnitude should ideally be done by trained professionals.
+This is to ensure that damage restoration is performed effectively and safely.
+However, it’s clear that in a hurricane disaster, there simply aren’t enough of us.
 Most of the work will inevitably be done by untrained homeowners, volunteers and casual labor.

-The issues involved with the major flood damage in Texas are much too complex to be covered in detail here.
+The issues involved with major flood damage following a hurricane are much too complex to be covered in detail here.
 Please don’t assume that our recommendations listed here even begin to come close to discussing everything you need to know to keep yourselves and others safe!
-See the links below for more information.
+See resources below for more information.

 - There are a host of safety and health issues potentially associated with remediating major flood damage, some of which may not be immediately obvious: poisonous insects or reptiles, wild animals, chemical contamination in the water, structural collapse, electrical risks, respiratory or skin irritation, etc. Review the documents at the links below for more information.